 - diet of high simple-carb (gels, sugar bars/drinks) low fiber and little-no probiotic foods, resulting in imbalanced gut bacterial populations as well as mucous-membrane issues – giving rise to very common bloating, pain, cramping, nausea during training and racing.

-So as endurance athletes, obviously we can’t escape the extended periods of exercise training – but it does prompt us to relook at our training (and general) foods, and what choices we could make to reduce the negative impact on our gut-health.
-This all supports why we have blended the ingredients in our SFuels bars, to not just train the body to burn fat, but also to fuel the longevity of our ultra-endurance lifestyle.
+As endurance athletes, we obviously can’t escape the extended periods of exercise training – but it does prompt us to rethink our diet, and what choices we could make to reduce the negative impact on our gut health..and possibly, our mental state.